TechnicalPursuit/TIBET/doc/markdown/tibet-config.1.md

 ## SYNOPSIS

-tibet config [property[=value]] [--env <env>]
+tibet config [property[=value]] [--env <env>] [--users]

 ## DESCRIPTION

-The `config` command can output one or more configuration values to the console based on current configuration data for your application or update a particular value to a string, number or boolean value.
+The `config` command can output one or more configuration values to the console based on current application configuration data.
+You can also use this command to set a particular value to a string, number or boolean value.

 You can view the entire configuration list by leaving off any specific value.
 You can view all values for a particular prefix by listing just the prefix.
 You can view a specific value by naming that value directly.

-You can dump virtual paths by quoting them as in: `'~app'` or `'~lib'` as needed by whichever native shell you may be using.
+You can dump virtual paths by quoting them as in: `'~app'` or `'~lib'`.
+Specific quoting depends on the native shell you may be using.
+You can alternatively use the prefix `path` to list all virtual paths or a specific one.

+A special `--users` flag lets you view a summary of users from the application's user data.
+NOTE that TIBET's file-based user support is only provided to let you simulate user accounts during development.
+It is *not secure* and it should *never be used for production* systems.

+Configuration data can be updated by adding an `=` and value to a properly defined property name.

-For set operations you can specify an optional environment value.
-In the current implementation this applies only to TDS settings (`tds.\*` values).
+For updates you can specify an optional environment value using the `--env` flag.
+The `env` will default to `development` otherwise.
+In the current implementation the concept of an `env` applies only to TDS settings (`tds.\*` values).

 NOTE that if you use this command to set values it will rewrite `tibet.json` by using the beautify npm module to process the stringified JSON content.
 As a result your file may not retain its appearance after updates.

-Configuration data can also be updated by adding an `=` and value to a properly defined property name.

 ## OPTIONS